International response to the Holocaust: Japan and Japanese-occupied Southeast Asia

-In 1936, German-Japanese Pact was concluded between Nazi Germany and Japan.
+In 1936, German-Japanese Pact was concluded between Nazi Germany and Imperial Japan.
 However, on December 6, 1938, the Japanese government made a decision of prohibiting the expulsion of the Jews in Japan, Manchukuo, and the rest of Japanese-occupied China.
 On December 31, Foreign Minister Yosuke Matsuoka told the Japanese Army and Navy to receive Jewish refugees from Nazi Germany.
 Diplomat Chiune Sugihara granted more than 2,000 transit visas and saved 6,000 Jewish refugees from Lithuania.

 Response after the Holocaust

 Nuremberg Trials

 The international response to the war crimes of World War II and the Holocaust was to establish the Nuremberg international tribunal.
 Three major wartime powers, the US, USSR and Great Britain, agreed to punish those responsible.
 The trials brought human rights into the domain of global politics, redefined morality at the global level, and gave political currency to the concept of crimes against humanity, where individuals rather than governments were held accountable for war crimes.
-Twelve were senteced to death, ten were hanged, seven were sentenced to varying prison lengths and three were acquitted.
+Twelve were sentenced to death, ten were hanged, seven were sentenced to varying prison lengths and three were acquitted.
 Four organisations were ruled to be criminal – The Leadership Corps of the Nazi Party, the SS, the Gestapo, and the SD.